-In carrying out the refresh of the Transport Strategy we have used evidence from a range of sources, including national statistics and regional and local data, details of which are set out in the Transport Strategy Annual Report which is presented to Cabinet each year, usually in June.
+In developing the ZEV Strategy we have used evidence from a range of sources, including national statistics and regional and local data, details of which are set out in the Transport Strategy Annual Report which is presented to Cabinet each year, usually in June.
 We have also used evidence from various forms of ongoing engagement activities as described in section 9.b.